Shaviyani Atoll: Administration

 The atoll is assigned the Maldivian letter 'Shaviyani' and the Latin letter 'C' as the atoll code.
 The atoll Council is responsible for public services, development and economic affairs.
 The Shaviyani Atoll Office was established on 9 September 1958 by the state.
 Until 1 January 1968, the atoll office was located in Lhaimagu which was the capital of the atoll.
 The government declared that effective from 1 January 1968, the capital would be Farukolhu Funadhoo (Funadhoo) and hence, the atoll office was transferred to Funadhoo.

 Health

 Basic medical care was introduced in the atoll with the establishment of a health centre on 25 December 1970 in the island of Lhaimagu.
 This health centre was shifted to Farukolhu Funadhoo (now Funadhoo) in 1971 when the island was made the atoll capital.
-This health centre is now developed to Atoll Hospital which has a well equipped laboratory and operation theater facilities and are manned by a gynecologist, anesthetist and a general practitioner.
-Other than Atoll Hospital, there are 13 Health Centre in the atoll with Doctor and Nurses.
+This health centre is now developed to Atoll Hospital which has a well equipped laboratory and operation theater facilities and are staffed by a gynecologist, anesthetist and a general practitioner.
+Other than Atoll Hospital, there are 13 health centres in the atoll with doctors and nurses.

 Majority of the population of the atoll have access to safe drinking water.
 Around 99% of the households have been provided with water storage tanks on tsunami recovery program.
 Most households have safe sanitation facilities.